AgentOS

 Multi-agent orchestration

-The Agency system lets you spin up agent collectives where multiple GMIs collaborate on a shared goal.
+The Agency system supports agent collectives where multiple GMIs collaborate on a shared goal.
 An AgencyRegistry manages role assignment and seat tracking.
 An AgentCommunicationBus handles agent-to-agent messaging with request/response patterns.
-An AgencyMemoryManager gives all agents in the collective access to shared RAG context.
+An AgencyMemoryManager gives every agent in the collective access to shared RAG context.

 In practice: a research agent decomposes a goal, a fact-checker verifies claims against external sources, and a publisher formats and posts results — all coordinated through the agency bus, streaming progress in real-time, with cross-agent cost tracking.

-The CLI framework is an open-source npm package — a security-hardened fork of OpenClaw built on AgentOS.
-It consumes the full extension system, guardrails pipeline, skills registry, and streaming architecture described above — every feature of the runtime is available through the CLI.
+The CLI is an open-source npm package — a security-hardened fork of OpenClaw built on AgentOS.
+It consumes the full extension system, guardrails pipeline, skills registry, and streaming architecture above.
+Every runtime feature is available through the CLI.

 npm install -g wunderland